How to Take a Sahara Desert Tour in Morocco (The Right Way)Morocco

 As an adult, it means that I am deeply suspicious of organized group tours and generally avoid being part of them at all costs.

-So, when I say that Jeremy and I found that our final night of our 3 day/2 night Sahara Desert tour in Morocco to be the most rewarding thing that we did in the country–I really, really mean it.
+So, when I say that Jeremy and I found that the final night of our 3 day/2 night Sahara Desert tour in Morocco to be the most rewarding thing that we did in the country–I really, really mean it.

 Erg Chebbi, the giant dune that most tourists seek out when trekking to the Sahara in Morocco, is one of the most remarkable things I have ever seen.
 The complete silence that greets you in the desert, and the way you can truly lose yourself in sand that stretches as far as the eye can see, is incredible.